MatrixEditor/caterpillar/docs/source/tutorial/advanced.rst

 .. attention::
-    Most of the structs and techniques showcased here are subject to change, notably :class:`BitField`.
+    Most of the structs and techniques showcased here are subject to change, notably :class:`~caterpillar.model.BitField`.
 Its current usage is not as user-friendly as someone might expect.

 Operators